 When securing your ArcGIS Enterprise portal, it's important that the environment in which your portal runs be secure as well.
 There are several best practices that you can follow to ensure the strongest security.

 Restrict the portal's proxy capability

 The portal is used as a proxy server in several scenarios.
 As a result, the portal's proxy capability can be misused to launch Denial of Service (DoS) or Server Side Request Forgery (SSRF) attacks against any computer the portal machine can access.
 To mitigate this potential vulnerability, it's strongly recommended you restrict the portal's proxy capability to approved web addresses.
-For additional details and full instructions, see Restricting the portal's proxy capability.
+For additional details and full instructions, see Restrict the portal's proxy capability.

 Disable anonymous access

 To prevent any user from accessing content without first providing credentials to the portal, it is recommended that you configure your portal to disable anonymous access.
 Disabling anonymous access helps ensure that a public user would not be able to gain access to the resources on your portal.

-To learn how to disable anonymous access in your ArcGIS Enterprise portal, see Disabling anonymous access.
+To learn how to disable anonymous access in your ArcGIS Enterprise portal, see Disable anonymous access.
 If you're using web-tier authentication (that is, you're performing authentication through ArcGIS Web Adaptor), you will also need to disable anonymous access on your web server.
 For instructions, consult your web server's product documentation.